pengwubj/hw_interview_questions/rtl/increment/README.md

 Code to compute this function is presented.

-It turns out, none obviously, that this function actually computes an increment-by-1 function on the input vector.
+It turns out, non-obviously, that this function actually computes an increment-by-1 function on the input vector.
 It remains subject to debate the advantage that such logic would have over the inference of a traditional full-adder.
 Additionally, the complexity of the resultant code obscures the fact